fugu-chop/launch_school/rb120_object_oriented_programming/lesson_3/3_inheritance_and_variable_scope.md

 a_car = Car.new
 a_car.change_tires                          # => NameError: uninitialized constant Maintenance::WHEELS
 ```
 The line `"Changing #{WHEELS} tires."` is in the `Maintenance` module, which is where Ruby will look for the `WHEELS` constant.
-Even though we call the `change_tires` method from the `a_car` object, Ruby is not able to find the constant.
+Even though we call the `change_tires` method from the `a_car` object, Ruby is not able to find the constant (since the `Maintenance` module itself does not subclass any classes with the `WHEELS` constant defined).

-Constant resolution will look at the __lexical scope first__, and then look at the inheritance hierarchy.
+Constant resolution will look at the __lexical scope first__, and __then__ look at the _inheritance hierarchy_.
 It can get very tricky when there are nested modules, each setting the same constants to different values.

 We can fix the above code with either of:
 ```ruby